Question: How do you find time to do so much reading?

 Books before Bedtime

-I keep a sudoku book in the bathroom to work on while soaking in the tub, and a chapter book in the drawer of my nightstand, so I can finish a few pages before bed.
+Children the world over enjoy good bedtime stories, but the ritual of reading before tucking in isn’t just for kids.
+I keep a sudoku book in the bathroom to work on while soaking in the tub and a chapter book in the drawer of my nightstand so I can finish a few pages before bed.
 The combination is a great way to end the day.
 Try it sometime!

 Want more ideas for cultivating a love for reading in yourself or your kids?
 Check out this post: 25 Ways to Encourage Literacy